darryl-h/v-rising-server/README.md

         0.0.0.0           9876 VRisingServer
         ```

-3) Ensure that the game is allowed through the Windows Firewall, if you have added the executable to the windows firewall (rather than just the ports), then you can run `powershell Get-NetFirewallRule -DisplayName VRisingServer` at the command prompt to validate:
+3) Ensure that the game is allowed through the Windows Firewall, if you have added the executable to the windows firewall (rather than just the `Port` and `QueryPort` configured in `ServerHostSettings.json`), then you can run `powershell Get-NetFirewallRule -DisplayName VRisingServer` at the command prompt to validate:

     ```
     powershell Get-NetFirewallRule -DisplayName VRisingServer